 The Commission’s archive, the National Monuments Record of Wales (NMRW), holds countless treasures.
 Because our archive contains many images that show where people may have lived, worked, played, married or worshipped, it is very relevant to those who want to reminisce.
 This is enhanced by the fact that a large number of the photographs in our archive come from the 1950s, 60s, 70s and 80s – in other words, the period within living memory.
 The NMRW is available for consultation via the online database, Coflein.

-Alternatively, do your own search:
+Do your own search:

 Of particular interest in terms of memory and reminiscence are the many historical postcards held in the archive.
 The NMRW covers the whole of Wales, and street scenes, iconic sites, chapels and sea sides may hold dear memories and associations.